Osisko Windfall Infill and Expansion Drilling Adds High-Grade

 |including

 Notes: True widths are estimated at 55 – 80% of the reported core length interval.
 See "Quality Control and Reporting Protocols" below.
-Z27 = Zone 27, SW = Southwest.
+UDD = Underdog, SW = Southwest.

 Drill hole location